AMC Theaters reverses course on masks after backlash

 Earlier Friday, Alamo Drafthouse, which operates around 40 locations in the U.S. said that it would be requiring that guests wear masks at its theaters, with a caveat for eating and drinking.
 Those without masks, it said, would be given one.
 AMC plans to sell masks for $1.

 Most indoor U.S. theaters have been closed since mid-March because of COVID-19.
+But both independent locations and major chains are readying to reopen within the next month.

-AMC plans to open 450 of its U.S. locations on July 15, with the goal of having most of its theaters in operation by July 24 for the opening of Disney’s “Mulan” and Christopher Nolan’s “Tenet” the following week.
+AMC said it will open 450 of its U.S. locations on July 15, with the goal of having most of its theaters in operation by July 24 for the opening of Disney’s “Mulan” and Christopher Nolan’s “Tenet” the following week.